AnnaSzk/owasp-mstg/Document/0x05a-Platform-Overview.md

 Fragments do not necessarily have a user interface: they can be a convenient and efficient way to manage background operations dealing with user interface in an app.
 For instance when a fragment is declared as persistent while its parent activity may be destroyed and created again.

 ##### Inter-Process Communication

 As we know, every process on Android has its own sandboxed address space.
 Inter-process communication (IPC) facilities enable apps to exchange signals and data in a (hopefully) secure way.
 Instead of relying on the default Linux IPC facilities, IPC on Android is done through Binder, a custom implementation of OpenBinder.
 Most Android system services, as well as all high-level IPC services, depend on Binder.

 The term *Binder* stands for a lot of different things, including:

-- Binder Driver - The kernel-level driver
+- Binder Driver: kernel-level driver
-- Binder Protocol - Low-level ioctl-based protocol used to communicate with the binder driver
+- Binder Protocol: low-level ioctl-based protocol used to communicate with the binder driver
-- IBinder Interface - well-defined behavior Binder objects implement
+- IBinder Interface: well-defined behavior Binder objects implement
-- Binder object - Generic implementation of the IBinder interface
+- Binder object: generic implementation of the IBinder interface
-- Binder service - Implementation of the Binder object.
-For example, location service, sensor service,...
+- Binder service: implementation of the Binder object.
+For example, location service, sensor service, etc.
-- Binder client - An object using the binder service
+- Binder client: object using the binder service.

-In the Binder framework, a client-server communication model is used.
+Binder framework uses client-server communication model.
 To use IPC functionality, apps call IPC methods in proxy objects.
-The proxy object transparently marshalls the call parameters into a *parcel* and sends a transaction to the Binder server, which is implemented as a character driver (/dev/binder).
+The proxy object transparently marshals the call parameters into a *parcel* and sends a transaction to the Binder server, which is implemented as a character driver (/dev/binder).
 The server holds a thread pool for handling incoming requests, and is responsible for delivering messages to the destination object.
-From the view of the client app, all of this looks like a regular method call - all the heavy lifting is done by the binder framework.
+From the view of the client app, all this looks like a regular method call – all the heavy lifting is done by the binder framework.

 ![Binder Overview](Images/Chapters/0x05a/binder.jpg)
 *Binder Overview.
 Image source: [Android Binder by Thorsten Schreiber](https://www.nds.rub.de/media/attachments/files/2011/10/main.pdf)*